guacsec/guac/pkg/assembler/backends/README.md

 **Note**: This is still in experimental state and might change in the future!

-Here is a description of the contents of this subtree:

 ## Backend definition

 - `backends.go`: defines the 2 interfaces needed to create a backend: one that